zseremet1/front_livetv_diplomat2/README.md

 ### What is this repository for? ###

-* Repositroy for Live TV show in office
+* Repositroy for Live TV view in office
 * Version 2.0